July 19. Kazinform's timeline of major events

 EVENTS

-2010 – The official website of the chairmanship of the Republic of Kazakhstan in the Shanghai Cooperation Organization (SCO) - ww.sco2011.kz starts operation.
+1929 – The first train with the Turkestan-Siberian Railway (Turksib) construction workers arrives in Kazakhstan.

-2014 - «Altyn Ukі 2014» International Competition of Special Forces Sniper Pairs at the Spassk Training Center of Karaganda region comes to an end.
-Servicemen from Russia, the United Kingdom, Jordan, Pakistan, the United States, and China participated in the competition.
-The winners were the Special Forces of Kazakhstan.
-The servicemen of China and the UK came in second and third, respectively.
+2012 – Singapore hosts the reception dedicated to the 20th Anniversary of the establishment of diplomatic relations between the Republic of Kazakhstan and the Commonwealth of Australia.

-2017 - Kazakh singer Dimash Kudaibergen is dubbed the winner in 'The Most Popular Foreign Singer' nomination at the Asian Music GaLa award ceremony in Guangzhou, China.
+2017 – Kazakh singer Dimash Kudaibergen receives the Most Popular Overseas Singer Award at the Tencent MTV Asia Music Gala.

 2018 – Graves of Saka social elite that date back to the 8th and 7th centuries BC are found during excavation at the Yeleke Sazy Mound in Tarbagatai district, East Kazakhstan region.